We may receive compensation when you click on links to products from our partners.

 - Focus on your weaknesses – include goals that will allow you to improve your weaker skills

-- Feedback – Take the good with the bad.
+Take the good with the bad.
 This is your opportunity to learn what others think of you.
 Request constructive feedback on a regular basis.
-Don’t confuse peoples perception of you (which is very important) with your ability to achieve superior results
+Don’t confuse people’s perception of you (which is very important) with your ability to achieve superior results.

-- Build Your Network – An internship is the perfect opportunity to build your professional network.
+An internship is a perfect opportunity to build your professional network.
 Make an effort to make connections with individuals who have the experience and skills to help you in your career

-- Learning About You – Your internship will change your perception of the working world as well as you likes and dislikes.
+Your internship will change your perception of the working world as well as your likes and dislikes.
 Create goals that will allow you to:

 - Confirm what you like to do (and what you don’t like to do)

 - Experiment with things that are outside of your comfort zone

-- Test your communications skills (written and verbal).
+- Test your communication skills (written and verbal).

 Setting internship goals is key to not only landing a great internship but also helping you get the most of your experience.